aedans/Nylon/README.md

 arguments.
 When a for loop is called, it reads the top object of the stack and behaves differently depending on the type of object consumed.

-- [double|character]: Treated as a for loop from 0 to the number.
+- [number]: Treated as a for loop from 0 to the number.
 - [function]: Iterates once for each object returned by the function.
-- [list]: Iterates once for each object in the list.
+- [array]: Iterates once for each object in the array.

 There are four types of for loops, one for each permutation of consuming the top of the stack and pushing the current loop value.